Nia-Cao/emmVRC-Server/README.md

 I recommend building this from source even if any binaries end up in the repo as there may be debug crap that get's left in before I push.
 When it's feature complete I shall release it properly.

-Yeh I cocked up, it doesn't handle new tokens and login keys properly.
-I never tested with a clean DB.
-Fix incoming soon.

 ## Currently working:
     [x]Basic authentication